NASA-PDS/doi-service/README.md

 ### User Documentation

-User documentation is managed with Sphinx, which is also installed in your Python virtual environment when you run `pip install --editable .[dev]`.
+User documentation is managed with Sphinx, which is also installed in your Python virtual environment when you run `pip install --editable ".[dev]"`.
 You can use `tox` as described above to make the docs, or by hand at any time by running:

     sphinx-build -ab html docs/source docs/build